madhums/madhums.github.io/about.md

 3. _Design_ using SketchApp (if needed)
 4. _Code_ it!

 I use JavaScript and [Open Source Software](https://en.wikipedia.org/wiki/Open-source_software) (OSS) to implement the solutions.
-Here's the tech stack I prefer to use: React, React-Native, Node.js and MongoDB.

 I not only use OSS to build solutions, but also contribute back.
 Checkout my github to see my contributions.

 If what I do intrigues you, whether it's a completely new idea or an already existing application, drop me a line and I shall get back to you!